DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

     }
     loop {}
 }

-And now we have a Rust kernel that prints "hello world".
-Admitteldy it's not flashy, but it works.
 ```

+And now we have a Rust kernel that prints "hello world" build and runnable with nix.

 ## Adding CI